Varying-Vagrant-Vagrants/VVV/docs/en-US/installation.md

     1. Install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin with `vagrant plugin install vagrant-vbguest`.
         * Note: This step is not a requirement.
 When installed, it keeps the [VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html) kernel modules of your guest synchronized with the version of your host whenever you do `vagrant up`.
 This can prevent some subtle shared folder errors.
 1. Clone or extract the Varying Vagrant Vagrants project into a local directory
-    * `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
+    * `git clone -b master git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
     * OR download and extract the repository `develop` branch [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/develop.zip) to a `vagrant-local` directory on your computer.
     * OR download and extract a [stable release](https://github.com/varying-vagrant-vagrants/vvv/releases) zip file if you'd like some extra comfort.
 1. In a command prompt, change into the new directory with `cd vagrant-local`